Teddy (musical)

-Teddy is a Snapdragon Productions musical with music by Dougal Irvine and book by Tristan Bernays, set in the Elephant and Castle in London in 1956.
+Teddy is a Snapdragon Productions and Theatre Bench musical with music by Dougal Irvine and book by Tristan Bernays, set in the Elephant and Castle in London in 1956.

 Synopsis

 The story follows two teenagers, Teddy and Josie, on a Saturday night in Elephant and Castle.
 They are both rebellious followers of the post-war Teddy Boy sub-culture.
 Teddy and Josie get to know each other sharing their love for Rock and Roll.

 Music

 Original songs written for the show and a handful of original 1950s songs are performed by the on stage band Johnny Valentine and the Broken Hearts.